pyscal/pyscal/docs/source/example_clustering.rst

 The above statement found all the solid atoms.
 Solid atoms can be identified by the value of the :attr:`~pyscal.catom.Atom.solid` attribute.
-For that we first get the atom objects and select those with ``solid`` value as True.
+For that we first get the atom objects and select those with :attr:`~pyscal.catom.Atom.solid` value as True.

 .. code:: python